 China’s top-tier cities are bracing for an influx of migrant workers and have raced against each other to impose more stringent rules to stave off the epidemic that may infect more with the flow of people.

-That said, cadres in these cities realize that their policymaking has to navigate between rival objectives.
-While they beseech people to continue to remain at home and seal off residential quarters to at least put the contagion into remission, in the meantime, they feel the need to lift the travel and entry ban on some young workers and jobseekers as manufacturers, retailers and carters have to resume business as the already slackening economy is displaying symptoms of a looming recession.
+That said, cadres realize that their policymaking has to navigate between rival objectives.
+While they beseech people to continue to remain at home and seal off residential quarters to at least put the contagion into remission, in the meantime, they feel the need to lift the travel and entry ban on some young workers and jobseekers as manufacturers, retailers and caterers have to resume business as the already slackening economy is displaying symptoms of a looming recession.